jpw1991/chebs-necromancy/README.md

 ## Installation (manual)

-- Drag the `FriendlySkeletonWand` folder from inside the archive to your Bepinex plugins folder in the Valheim directory.
+- Drag the `ChebsNecromancy` folder from inside the archive to your Bepinex plugins folder in the Valheim directory.

 ## Features